ingadanek/depression/README.md

 ## EDA
 I created a countplot to realize that more than twice as many people in our dataset didn't experience unhealthy stress compared to those who did.
-Out of those who did experience unhealthy stress more females than males are exposed to excessive stress.
-I also created new feature - our target('UNHEALTHY_STRESS') based on existing one (DAILY_STRESS) and dropped the latter.
+Out of those who did experience unhealthy stress more females than males were exposed to excessive stress.
+I also created new feature - our target('UNHEALTHY_STRESS') based on existing one ('DAILY_STRESS') and dropped the latter.

 ## Model Building
 First, I handled categorical features - transformed the categorical variables into dummy variables.
 I then scaled numerical features for better performance using StandardScaler.
 After that I balanced the data using SMOTE.
 I also split the data into train and test subsets with a test size of 20%.
 After that, I performed a feature selection using: